xuankimtran/docs-1/pages/katalon-analytics/docs/manage-user-profile.md

 redirect_from:
 ---

-The TestOps Profile page allows you to manage your TestOps profile settings, including profile photo, username, and password.
+The TestOps Profile page allows you to manage your TestOps profile settings, including your profile photo, username, and password.

 This guide shows you how to manage your TestOps profile settings.